LemoFoundationLtd/lemo-core-sdk/README.md

         - `host` Ip or domain of the candidate node server
         - `isCandidate` This account is or isn't a candidate.
 It is used to cancel candidate
         - `minerAddress` The address of miner account who receive miner benefit
         - `nodeID` The LemoChain node ID, it is from the public key whose private key is using for sign blocks.
-The length should be 128 characters without `0x`
+The length should be 130 characters with `0x`
         - `port` Port of the candidate node server
 - `signers` The signers for a multi-sign account.
 It is necessary to collect over 100 weight to sign a transaction
     - `address` The signer's account address